Are you a property investor

 property with GRA

-- Education: We have cloud-based and in-classroom learning available, with a huge volume of videos and online learning.
+- Education: We have cloud-based education available, with a huge volume of videos and online learning.

-- Take a structured course - our Property School 7-module course, available online or in the classroom at our offices.
+- Take a structured course - our Property School 7-module course, available online on demand (recorded) or via live Zoom webinar.

-- Attend a Property Investment & Education Seminar, online or live at our offices monthly.
+- Attend a Property Investment & Education Seminar, online (live Zoom webinar or on demand).

 - Buy to hold